bringauto/fleet-protocol-http-api/README.md

 The same applies to integration tests using containerized HTTP servers.

-WARNING: The integration tests require about 5-10 minutes to run.

 To run the integration tests, run the following in the root directory:

 ```bash